mrdotx/nds-theme/README.md

 # hint

-If you want to create your own graphics, open your designed graphic in GIMP and export it to a 16 Bit Windows-Bitmap with:
+If you want to create your own graphics for the wood firmware, open your designed graphic in GIMP and export it to a 16 Bit Windows-Bitmap with:

 *File -> Export As... -> Windows-Bitmap -> RGB format: 16 Bit (X1 R5 G5 B5)*